RadWagon 4 By Rad Power Bikes (Review)

 - RadRover (& Step-Thru) (Our in-depth review) — This is Rad Power’s fat electric bike with 4″ tires.
 It’s intended for off-road rides as it also comes with front suspension.
 However, it can navigate paved roads as well, which makes it a good choice for mixed commutes.

 - RadMini (& Step-Thru) — A compact folding electric bike that has a step-over and a step-thru frame design.
 It has the same power and battery capacity as all other Rad bikes.
 It folds down small, so it’s excellent for urban dwellers and travelers.

-- RadCity (& Step-Thru) — A straightforward hybrid or city electric bike that’s an excellent choice for city commutes or fitness and leisure rides.
+- RadCity & Step-Thru (Our review) — A straightforward hybrid or city electric bike that’s an excellent choice for city commutes or fitness and leisure rides.
 It’s very powerful and very practical, especially as it’s available with either a step-over or a step-thru frame.